 As first step in getting protection for an invention we draft a professional European or Belgian patent application.
 This needs to have claims that define the scope of protection that you are requesting, because poorly drafted claims put the patent at risk or reduce the value.

-At Patenthuis, a Belgian and/or European patent attorney drafts all patent applications.
+At Patenthuis, all patent applications are drafted by a European patent attorney in Belgium.
 A Belgian and European patent attorney has completed specialised training and passed the required exams.
 Patenthuis can also take care of any drawings that may be needed.
 We can make these from scratch or they can for instance be based on your own drawings.
 We usually draft a European patent application in English.